-Yes, depending on your level of cover you can claim private health rebates at our studio through our Hicaps facilities.
-Our Clinical Pilates sessions are run by a physiotherapist and can be claimed once you have had a private assessment done.
+Yes, depending on your level of cover you can claim private health rebates at our studio through our HICAPS facilities.
+Our Group Physiotherapy Pilates sessions are run by a physiotherapist and can be claimed.
+An initial assessment is required prior to claiming classes.

 The many benefits of Pilates include:

 Yes.
 All of our instructors are fully qualified physiotherapists, Pilates instructors or both!
 We are passionate about helping our clients achieve total health and wellbeing and pride ourselves on bringing physiotherapy expertise to our Pilates classes.

 If you are new to Pilates your physiotherapist will take you through a private session, perform a basic movement screen and teach a range of Pilates exercises to determine what sessions are best suited to you.
 If you have any current injuries or concerns a comprehensive Pilates assessment will be performed in order to determine the best course of treatment and rehabilitation to suit you and your goals.

 Yes absolutely, Pilates is a great way to rehabilitate injuries.
 A private session with a physiotherapist is needed to perform a thorough assessment of you before commencing classes.
 From here your physiotherapist will guide you on what the best options are to suit your needs and goals.